cirnoweed/femboyhook-v1/README.md

 (w.i.p) FAQ:

 *Q:* WTF IS FEMBOYHOOK???
-**A:** Cheat i made for fun and giggles, that i didnt drop week later.
+**A:** Opened Sorced Amalgamation Of Multiple Cheats i made for fun and giggles, that i didnt drop week later.
 This cheat is my custom project since 2024, and everything could be changed.

 *Q:* Why are u pasting????
 **A:** For now, FEMBOYHOOK.XYZ will be one of the trillion bilion pastes out there, but somewhere in the future, or i just hope so, will be full-made cheat.